Would One Hundred Years of Solitude be so favourite if it was called Misfortune Family? We don’t think so.

 Here are some tips that help you to create catchy title ideas.

-#2.
-Easily pronounced: Ensuring that your title is easily pronounced is an important consideration.
-It will facilitate word-of-mouth recommendations, make it easier for readers to remember and share, and overall contributes to a positive reading or viewing experience.
+Ensuring that your title is easily pronounced is an important consideration.
+It will facilitate word-of-mouth recommendations, make it easier for readers to remember and share, and overall contribute to a positive reading or viewing experience.

-#3.
 Using a famous quotation in your title is a good choice too.
 Famous quotations often carry a sense of familiarity, evoke emotions, or convey profound ideas that resonate with readers.
+Since then, great titles have been born effortlessly.

 #4.
 Use one strong short phrase from your paper